Holding down a demanding job can sometimes make you feel like your back is against the wall.

 If that doesn't put job stress in perspective, listen to this: A 2015 Harvard and Stanford study even found that stress related to work is as bad as secondhand smoke exposure, insidiously seeping into your life like bus exhaust.
 Yikes.

-Thinking about due dates and competitive coworkers when you should be chilling out and indulging in activities you love?
-It’s not what you've worked so hard for in your career.
 These strategies will help you create boundaries so the office can't invade your brain after hours.

 Diffuse During Your Commute